 Host: HSMAI Americas

-Fuel your revenue management future with this fast-paced one-day program from HSMAI, producer of the annual industry-leading Revenue Optimization Conference (ROC).
-Coming to Baltimore, March 20, ROCET will deliver tactical, strategic, and leadership insights for hotel revenue managers.
+Fuel your revenue management future with this fast-paced one-day conference from HSMAI, producer of the annual industry-leading Revenue Optimization Conference (ROC).
+Coming to Austin October 2, ROCET will deliver tactical, strategic, and leadership insights for hotel revenue managers.
 Recommended also for the full hotel executive team to help develop a collaborative total hotel revenue strategy.

 10:00 – 10:10 am ♦ Welcome